Bataysk

 Bataysk (Бата́йск) is a city in Rostov Oblast, Russia, located 15 km southwest of Rostov-on-Don.
 Population:

 History

 It was founded in 1769, and was granted town status in 1938.
 The reconstructed Church of the Ascension was built between 1990 and 2006.
-The former Bataysk (air base) is located nearby.
+The Church of the Life-Giving Trinity (Bataysk), destroyed in 1937, was reconstructed in 2013.
+The former Bataysk air base is located nearby.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Bataysk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Trivia

 Bataysk has gained international attention since unveiling a "monument that shows a man's hand gripping a nubile female breast", which officials say "will bring family happiness to men who touch it".